 Once you understand that things won’t make you happy, you will focus your efforts towards experiences and work that will improve the world around in a good way.

 There is salvation from the pointless desire for more.
-You just need to understand that there is a better alternative than consuming, that is creating.
-Create a better life for yourself and then start designing a better life for the people around you.
+The better alternative to consumerism is creating.
+Create a better life for yourself and for the people around you.
 Minimalism is a way to find a light in this shattered world consumed by darkness.
 Simply reach out.

 There is a very good Swedish word that best describes the idea of balanced living.
 This word is Lagom.
 Even though they have their differences, for me, lagom and minimalism are synonyms.